makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding) OTHERWISE explicitly set to `false`
   * [ ] Office hours value matches the Exec Sheet
   * [ ] 30 days spell expiry set in the constructor (`block.timestamp + 30 days`)
+* SafeHarbor source and proposed updates
-* [ ] Review the approved [SafeHarbor source spreadsheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) as the source of truth for the desired registry state
+  * [ ] Independently review the approved [SafeHarbor Sheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U), including intended accounts, scopes, and recovery addresses
+  * [ ] Use Node.js 24 and set `ETH_RPC_URL` to Ethereum mainnet or the intended pre-cast fork
+  * [ ] Run `make safeharbor-generate`; require successful generation with no validation warnings
-  * [ ] Run `make safeharbor-generate` and ensure the generated updates implement the spreadsheet state relative to the current agreement
+  * [ ] Check that the proposed changes, including removals, implement the approved Sheet relative to the current Agreement and that none are missing from or added to the spell
+  * IF generation fails or proposes unexpected changes
-  * [ ] IF there is a mismatch or validation warning, run `make safeharbor-inspect` to review the structured updates and warnings, then notify Governance Facilitators
+    * [ ] Use `make safeharbor-inspect` to investigate the source data, proposed changes, and warnings; resolve issues with Governance Facilitators before approving the payload
 * Spell description
   * [ ] Description follows the format `TARGET_DATE MakerDAO Executive Spell | Hash: EXEC_DOC_HASH`
   * [ ] `TARGET_DATE` in the description matches the target date